Corey Kispert NBA Preview vs. the Hornets

-Corey Kispert and the Washington Wizards take on the Charlotte Hornets at 7:00 PM ET on Wednesday.
+Corey Kispert plus his Washington Wizards teammates hit the court versus the Charlotte Hornets at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we break down Kispert's stats and trends to help you pick out the top prop bets.
+Now let's break down Kispert's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.